 • Tones result when gray is added to the color.

 • Shades result when black is added to the color.

 The tints, tones and shades of any color are not always what you’d expect them to be.
 When you use the Color Tool, this becomes clear.
 The card above shows the tints, tones and shades of Chartreuse.
 The tool has really helped me to understand the concept of tints, tones and shades.

-In the spring of 2010 I was designing my block Paisley Punch for 100 Blocks Volume 2.
+In the spring of 2010 I was designing my block Paisley Punch for Quiltmaker’s 100 Blocks Volume 2.
 I’d fallen hard for a soft paisley print by Dena Designs for FreeSpirit, and decided to use it as the background.
-I began looking for fabrics to applique my paisley shapes.
+I began looking for fabrics from which to applique my paisley shapes.

 I remembered my Color Tool.
 I used it to analyze what colors were present in my background fabric.
 I was surprised to find they weren’t the colors I had thought.
 This happens sometimes: we see tints, tones and shades but our eyes aren’t yet trained enough to recognize the base colors that are being used.

 From there I chose fabrics in a variety of tints, tones and shades from the cards.
 I could be pretty sure that if a color was on one of those five cards, it would work.
 Things started to blend and flow and work nicely together.